helljump/pie_sensor/README.md

 # pie_sensor

-sensors.py is the app that obtains data from 433Mhz sensors like weather and alarm sensors including smoke and water leak sensors.
+sensors.py is the app that obtains data from 433Mhz weather, motion and smoke sensors.
 It works via wl433 connected to GPIO Raspeberry PI pins.
-Supported protocol is nexus.
-It means few Digoo sensors will work with the app.
+Supported protocol is Nexus.
+It means few Digoo sensors work with the app.

 ![Connected pins](pie-pinout.png)